mwiecksosa/mwiecksosa.github.io/index.md

 *Works in Progress*
 - Invariance-based post-training of foundation models for time series prediction (with Aaditya Ramdas).
 - Invariant causal prediction for nonstationary sequences beyond the linear-Gaussian case (with Aaditya Ramdas).
-- Signature methods for large language models (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).
+- The signature of a large language model (with Leif Weatherby, Tyler Shoemaker, and Cosma Shalizi).
 - Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).
 - Dynamic variable importance for time series foundation models (with Tom Zhang and Chad Schafer).